 Investment banks perform a variety of functions.
-Primarily, they assist corporations to raise equity-capital by underwriting the public issues.
-They also assist companies desiring of mergers and acquisition and derivatives.
-In addition, they provide services like trading of derivative, foreign exchange, fixed income instruments and shares listed on the stock exchanges.
+Primarily, they assist corporations in raising equity-capital by underwriting public issues.
+They also assist companies desiring mergers and acquisitions and derivatives.
+In addition, they provide services like trading of derivatives, foreign exchange, fixed income instruments and shares listed on the stock exchanges.

 Such banks cannot take deposits.
 They manage their affairs by charging fees such as (i) retainer fee, (ii) advisory fees based on the transactions, (iii) commission on underwriting and (iv) other financial services.

 These banks provide guidance in the selection of industrial units and extend direct financial assistance to partly cover their financial requirements.
 Also, they engage themselves in promotional activities to attract investors to neglected sectors through publishing brochures and research papers.
 Besides, they help in assessing the feasibility of potential projects.
 Such banks are responsible for speeding up the pace of economic growth in the country in conformity with the national objectives, plans and priorities.